DisplayLink/evdi/docs/details.md

 	void (*dpms_handler)(int dpms_mode, void* user_data);

 This notification is sent when a DPMS mode changes.
-The possible modes are as defined by the standard, and values are bit-compatible with DRM and Xorg:
+The possible modes are as defined by the standard, and values are bit-compatible with DRM interface:

 ```
 /* DPMS flags */